 The Left Hates School Choice.
 Act Accordingly.

-School choice options removes the impressionable, moldable young children from liberal ‘drip, drip, drip’ indoctrination and place them into the hands of their parents.
+School choice options remove the impressionable, moldable young children from liberal ‘drip, drip, drip’ indoctrination and place them into the hands of their parents.
 This boils down to power being shifted back to parents and for the Left, that has to be stopped.

 Democrats and the Left are in deep denial that our public school model is antiquated, outdated and has been for decades.
 There is also a deep degree of union protectionism inherent in this denial.